You must login to eRA Commons and use the Status feature to access your submitted applications and grants.

 - You will receive a series of Grants.gov and eRA Commons email notifications throughout the submission process.
 Email can be unreliable, so it is good practice to proactively track your application status in Grants.gov and eRA Commons.

-- Your assembled application image in eRA Commons is the same document used by our staff and reviewers.
+- Your assembled application image ("e-Application" in the Other Relevant Documents section in the eRA Commons Status screen) is the same document used by our staff and reviewers.
 Check it carefully!

 - You have a 2 business day application viewing window (weekends and federal holidays don't count) to check your assembled application image before it moves on to our receipt and referral staff for further processing.